coldshrine/study-notes/books/effective-java.md

 ### Use marker interfaces to define types

 A _marker interface_ is an interface that contains no method declarations but merely designates (or "marks") a class that implements the interface as having some property.
 An example of this is the `Serializable` interface.

+Marker interfaces define a type that is implemented by instances of the marked class; marker annotations do not. **The existence of a marker interface type allows you to catch errors at compile time that you couldn't catch until runtime if you used a marker annotation.**

+Another advantage of marker interfaces over marker annotations is that they can be targeted more precisely.
+If an annotation is declared with target `ElementType.TYPE`, it can be applied to _any_ class or interface.

+The chief advantage of a marker annotation over marker interfaces is that they are part of the larger annotation facility.
+Marker annotations allow for consistency in annotation-based frameworks.